 Are you beginning to see your retirement on the horizon?
 If yes, it is crucial that you have a sense of readiness to live the golden years of your life comfortably.
-However, you can have doubts about your retirement plan.
+However, you might have doubts about your retirement plan.
 At these times you need to evaluate and make changes where necessary.
-The signs listed below might be an indication that you are just not ready to retire yet.
+As a nonprofit credit counseling agency, we know that debt can be a burden when it comes to retirement planning, but there are other red flags as well.
+Here are some signs that might be an indication that you are just not ready to retire yet.

 10 Signs You Are Not Ready To Retire